 “You have 15 seconds in the Money House to grab as much as you can carry.”
 The President leaned down to the leaf blower.

 “We reward winners here.
 And only winners get to stay in the Money House!”
-A huge climax of cheers went up with the green swath of money and we screamed at Freckles, our tiny dancer in a money raining tornado.
-I imagined all the souls, before and after me, that would experience this unholy baptism of money.
+A huge climax of cheers went up with the green swath of bills and we screamed at Freckles, our tiny dancer in a money tornado.
+I imagined all the souls, before and after me, that would experience this unholy baptism.

 I never did make it to the top spot to earn my Money House dance.
 Turns out if you’re afraid of heights, it’s hard to do multi-level ladder painting!
 Also, don’t hire your best friends.
 And, don’t sell on what you can’t deliver.